phanieste/nypd/README.md

+Given the team's renaming to Pandemic and subsequent website revamp, this repo and website are now obsolete.
+If interested in the latest version, please see [pandemic-web](https://github.com/phanieste/pandemic-web).

 NYPD
 ======
 NYPD stands for Neon Yellow Panda Dragons.
 We are Columbia University's Women's Ultimate Frisbee team.
 We are a club sport that plays at local, regional, and national level tournaments.